 Compensation Benefits For Certain Emergency Personnel Killed in the Line of Duty

-Benefits are available for survivors of firefighters, volunteer firefighters, law enforcement officers, air ambulance pilots, air ambulance registered professional nurses, and emergency medical technicians who are killed in the line of duty when:
+Benefits are available for survivors of air ambulance pilots, air ambulance registered nurses, emergency medical technicians, firefighters, law enforcement officers, and volunteer firefighters, and, for deaths occurring on or after August 28,2018, for survivors of air ambulance registered respiratory therapists, flight crew members, and public safety officers who are killed in the line of duty when:

-- Death was the natural and probable consequence of the injury; and
+- Death was the natural and probable consequence of the injury

 - Death occurred within three hundred weeks from the date the injury was received

 A $25,000 death benefit shall be awarded to the survivors of the individual killed in the line of duty.
 The death benefit is in addition to any other pension rights, death benefits, or other compensation to which the claimant may otherwise be entitled by law.
-To claim benefits, the estate of the deceased must file a Claim for Compensation with the Division within one year from the date of death.
+To claim benefits, the estate of the deceased must file the below form, dependent on date of the workers' death, with the Division within one year from the date of death:

 Related: Obtaining A Lawyer